 The checksum is a hold-over field from the XNS model used by Novell.
-In the original XNS header, the checksum was used; however, Novell decided that the MAC trailer CRC was enough protection and the IPX header checksum need not be used.
-Therefore the IPX checksum is permanently set to FFFF.
+The checksum is no longer used and this field is now permanently set to FFFF.

 The length field indicates the total length of the IPX packet.
 Note that the data portion can be any length up to 546 bytes, so the length field is needed in the header.